yonchando/laravel-cast-attributes/contributing.md

 Contributions are welcome and will be fully credited.

-Contributions are accepted via Pull Requests on [Github](https://github.com/yonchando/laravel-cast-mapping).
+Contributions are accepted via Pull Requests on [Github](https://github.com/yonchando/laravel-cast-attributes).

 # Things you could do
 If you want to contribute but do not know where to start, this list provides some starting points.
 - Add license text
 - Remove rewriteRules.php
-- Set up TravisCI, StyleCI, ScrutinizerCI
 - Write a comprehensive ReadMe

 ## Pull Requests

+- **Issue** need to create and branch with issue number.

-- **Add tests!** - Your patch won't be accepted if it doesn't have tests.
+- **Add tests!** — Your patch won't be accepted if it doesn't have tests.

-- **Document any change in behaviour** - Make sure the `readme.md` and any other relevant documentation are kept up-to-date.
+- **Document any change in behaviour** - Make sure the `readme.md` and any other relevant documentation are kept up to date.

 - **Consider our release cycle** - We try to follow [SemVer v2.0.0](http://semver.org/).
 Randomly breaking public APIs is not an option.